Translations

 Sunday, December 26, 2010

 The date is Sunday, December 26, 2010.
-I love it when a good snow falls on the weekend!
-Temperature – mid to upper 20’s.
-Attire – long sleeve T-shirt, sweatshirt, long sleeve shirt, flannel insulated shirt, old patched up blue jeans, rugged hiking boots, quart canteen, trusty camera, old baseball cap.
-Heck, no!
+I love it when a good snow falls on a weekend!
+Temperature: Mid-to-upper 20s Fahrenheit.
+Attire: Long-sleeve T-shirt, sweatshirt, long-sleeve shirt, flannel insulated shirt, old patched-up blue jeans, rugged hiking boots, quart canteen, trusty camera, and old ball cap.
+No!
 I didn’t wear gloves!
 It wasn’t cold enough!

-The first three photos are taken along the west trail, near the west bluff.
-I’ve passed this tree trunk that grew out of this rock formation many times.
-That tree, once alive, now dead, teaches me defiance and survival against the odds!
+I took the first three photographs below along the west trail, near the west bluff.
+I have passed by the tree stump, which had grown out of the rock formation, many times.
+That tree, once alive and now dead, teaches me defiance and survival against the odds!

-The first of these next two is a communications building that is located about half way along the ridge.
+The first of these next two images is a communications building that is located about halfway along the ridge.
 Could someone give me a job running the equipment?
-The next shot is what is left of an old two-seater outhouse, which has been hit with buckshot several times over the years.
+The second image is what is left of an old two-seater outhouse, which has been hit with buckshot several times over the years.
 It leans near the base of where the old fire tower used to stand.
-Remember, the purpose of a two-seater outhouse is so you can encourage each other!
+Remember, the purpose of a two-seater outhouse is so two people can encourage each other!

-These next three photos are taken along the ridge toward the east bluff and at the east bluff.
-The snow draped the mountain and the trees in brilliant white.
-The cold north wind blew snow from the laden trees onto the ground – and down my back.
-The old oak tree has stood proudly many years.
+These next three photographs were taken along the ridge toward the east bluff and at the east bluff.
+The snow draped the mountain and the trees in a brilliant white.
+The cold north wind blew snow from the laden trees onto the ground and down my back.
+The old oak tree has stood proudly for many years.

-The final four shots are from the two north bluffs.
+The final four images are from the two north bluffs.
 One, where the flag stands, is just east and higher than the other.
-I have not taken before a shot of the small cave opening, near the lower northern bluff.
-Looks like a good place to take shelter!
+I have not taken a shot before of the small cave opening near the lower northern bluff.
+It looks like a good place to take shelter!

 Russians count the seasons from the beginning of the month.
 For instance, winter begins on December 1st.
-Since the Appalachian Irishman is part Russian in heart, he adopts that practice also.
-Algore and his global warming crowd must be, pardon the pun, cooling their heels, since this winter has started out colder than usual.
+Since this Appalachian Irishman is part Russian in his heart, he also follows that practice.
+“Algore” and his global warming crowd must be, pardon the pun, cooling their heels, since this winter has started out colder than usual.

-December 5th marked the first flurries of the winter.
-Falling on a Sunday, the Appalachian Irishman wasn’t chained to his work desk (as he was during the wonderful snow that fell, later, on Monday, the 13th – and what a Monday the 13th that was, but I digress!)
-What did he do, on the 5th?
-Of course, he headed for his mountain, House Mountain, for the 74th time!
+December 5th brought the first snow flurries this winter.
+Falling on a Sunday, this Appalachian Irishman wasn’t chained to his work desk as he was during the wonderful snow that fell later on Monday, the 13th.
+What a Monday the 13th that was, but I digress!

-This first photo is from the west bluff, looking southwest.
+This first photograph below is from the west bluff, looking southwest.
 Notice the highlights in the clouds.
-Of course, the Appalachian Irishman had to take his traditional leak off the rock toward Knoxville!
+Of course, this Appalachian Irishman had to take his traditional leak off the rock toward Knoxville!
 Should I name the rock Leak Rock?

-The next two photos are taken along the ridge heading west.
+The next two images were taken along the ridge heading west.
 Does the rock formation look like a dragon’s head?
-Looks like a good place to camp to me!
+It looks like a good place to camp to me!

-The last four photos are from the north bluff.
-I practiced my close up photography on a red leafy thorn and on some wild blueberries.
-Yes, they were ripe and delicious—the blueberries, not the thorns!
+The last four photos were from the north bluff.
+I practiced my close-up photography on a red leafy thorn and on some wild blueberries.
+Yes, they were ripe and delicious, the blueberries, not the thorns!